SpiegieMon/Spiegiemon_piedition/README.md

 # Spiegiemon_piedition

-Chatapp for lorawancommunication written in python with bluetooth communication or over console
+Chatapp for LoRa communication written in python with bluetooth communication or over console

-used Lorawan module **sx1262**
+used LoRa module **sx1262**

 # prerequisits